 Author: Martin Kleppmann

+This book taught me to see the tradeoffs: consistency vs. availability, batch vs. stream, monolith vs. microservices.
 After reading it, I stopped thinking in features and started thinking in systems.

-If you’re a developer and you’re feeling stuck—or just want to sharpen the way you think—these three books might be what you need.
+If you’re a developer and you’re feeling stuck or just want to sharpen the way you think, these three books might be what you need.

+They don’t teach code.
+They change your perspective.
 And here’s the best part: you don’t need to read them all at once.
 Pick one.
 Take your time.
 Let it sit with you.
 Let it reprogram how you see the craft.

 Until next time,